naobservatory/phagemid-decay-experiment/qpcr_analysis.md

 technical replicates than PCR replicates.
 This suggests that we may want to use a hierarchical model of the error.

+# Regression analysis

+In this section, we’ll look at the trends in concentration over time.
+First, we’ll make the approximation that all of the qPCR measurements for a `(treatment_group, timepoint)` pair are independent.
+This is not exactly true because the qPCR replicates of the same technical replicate share the noise of the technical replicate.
+Thus, the error bars on these estimates will be too optimistic.
+Next, we’ll make the opposite
+approximation: that the mean of the qPCR replicates is a single observation.
+In the future, we’ll look at a hierarchical model that incorporates the dependency structure of the measurements.

+## Treating all observations as independent

 We can use a Loess curve to see the trend for each treatment:

 ``` r